CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 created a new branch, made some commits in this new branch and the main one, after rebasing we can see that the main commit went to the upper of the tree

 ## When to rebase
-Do it or do merges as you
+Do it or do merges as you want
+## Res

 # Appendix